Multiplayer online battle arena: Establishing the genre: 2000s

 In 2002, Blizzard released Warcraft III: Reign of Chaos (WC3), with the accompanying Warcraft III World Editor.
 Both the multiplayer online battle arena and tower defense subgenres took substantive shape within the WC3 modding community.
 A modder named Eul began converting Aeon of Strife into the Warcraft III engine, calling the map Defense of the Ancients (DotA).
-Eul substantially improved the complexity of play from the original Aeon of Strife mod.
+Eul significantly expanded the complexity of play from the original Aeon of Strife mod.
 Shortly after creating the custom DotA map, Eul left the modding scene.
 With no clear successor, Warcraft III modders created a variety of maps based on DotA and featuring different heroes.
 In 2003, after the release of WarCraft III: The Frozen Throne, a map creator named Meian created a DotA variant closely modeled on Eul's map, but combining heroes from the many other versions of DotA that existed at the time.
 Called DotA: Allstars, it was inherited after a few months by a modder called Steve "Guinsoo" Feak, and under his guidance it became the dominant map of the genre.
 After more than a year of maintaining the DotA: Allstars map, with the impending release of an update that significantly changed the map layout, Guinsoo left the development to his adjutant Neichus in the year 2005.
-After some weeks of development and some versions released, the latter turned over responsibility to a modder named IceFrog, who initiated large changes to the mechanics that deepened its complexity and capacity for innovative gameplay.
-The changes conducted by IceFrog were well-received and the number of users on the Dota: Allstars forum is thought to have peaked at over one million.
+After some weeks of development and some versions released, the latter turned over responsibility to a modder named IceFrog, who implemented substantial changes to the mechanics that deepened its complexity and capacity for innovative gameplay.
+The changes conducted by IceFrog proved popular with the community and the number of users on the Dota: Allstars forum reportedly peaked at over one million.
 DotA is widely regarded as the most significant influence on the MOBA genre, shaping its core mechanics and inspiring the development of numerous titles in the years to come.